 With so many destinations to explore and with much to see and do, if you’re lucky enough to have time on your hands, then the extension is a cheap alternative if you wish to prolong your stay within the land of smiles.

 From the Khao San Road, the world-wide backpackers hub in Bangkok up to Chiang Mai in the North, or down south to Krabi province and the now well trekked routes to the southern islands, this South East Asian wonder still has plenty to offer even to the experienced traveler.

 With beautiful islands like Koh Samui and Koh Lanta on your doorstep, and with various modes of transport available for getting about, it’s no wonder that Thailand still has the pulling power for backpackers across the globe.
-Though costs have increased since the hey-day of the 90’s, it’s still an ideal destination for the budget traveler, and bargains for accommodation are still easy to find so get your poker-face on and barter down any price, as they’re always negotiable.
+Though costs have increased since the hey-day of the 90’s, it’s still an ideal destination for the budget traveler.
+Bargains for accommodation are still easy to find so get your poker-face on and barter down any price.

 Check out our posts below of some of our adventures in Thailand.

 Remember to have appropriate travel insurance to cover all eventualities on your travels.
 We use World Nomads insurance for all our adventures.
 Check out a quote for your travels below.